Margaret Garner: Sent south and death

-Memorialized
+Memorialization

+Most prominently, in 2016, Nikki M. Taylor captured Garner's circumstances in "Driven Toward Madness: The Fugitive Slave Margaret Garner and Tragedy on the Ohio."
+Taylor, the first African American woman to write a history of Garner, grounds her approach in black feminist theory.
+She melds history with trauma studies to account for shortcomings in the written record.
+In so doing, she rejects distortions and fictionalized images, probes slavery's legacies of sexual and physical violence and psychic trauma in new ways, and fleshes out a figure who had been rendered an apparition by the archives.

-Garner's life story was the basis of Frances Harper's 1859 poem "Slave Mother: A Tale of Ohio".
+Garner's life story was also the basis of Frances Harper's 1859 poem "Slave Mother: A Tale of Ohio".
 She also inspired Kentucky painter Thomas Satterwhite Noble's 1867 painting, The Modern Medea; Medea was a woman in Greek mythology who killed her own children.
 The painting, owned by Cincinnati manufacturer Procter and Gamble Corporation, was presented as a gift to the National Underground Railroad Freedom Center, where it remains on permanent display.

-Toni Morrison was inspired to write her Pulitzer Prize-winning novel Beloved (1987).
+Garner's life also inspired Toni Morrison to write her Pulitzer Prize-winning novel Beloved (1987).
 Morrison also wrote the libretto for the opera Margaret Garner (2005), composed by Richard Danielpour.
+Folk musician Jake Speed's "Maggie Don't You Weep" (2003) is similarly inspired by Garner's life.

-Other fiction writing inspired by Garner's story include, John Jolliffe's Belle Scott (1856), N. K. Jemisin's The Fifth Season (2015), and K. A. Simpson's A Coven's Lament (2017).
+Other fiction writing inspired by Garner's story includes John Jolliffe's Belle Scott (1856), N. K. Jemisin's The Fifth Season (2015), and K. A. Simpson's A Coven's Lament (2017).

 Robert Dafford's mural "The Flight of the Garner Family" depicts the group crossing the frozen Ohio River.
 Painted on a floodwall beneath the John A Roebling Suspension Bridge in Covington, Kentucky, the mural is part of an 18-image series depicting events from Cincinnati and Northern Kentucky history.